COVID: Are tax hikes imminent to pay for pandemic? | DW | 10.09.2021

 COVID is not the only burden on public finances.
 Climate change, infrastructure renewal and aging populations in most European countries will require much higher government spending over the next decade.

-Ifo estimates that Germany will need to invest €30-50 billion per year to help tackle those issues, which Economist Iain Begg from the European Institute at the London School of Economics thinks will be difficult to achieve long term without hiking taxes.
+Ifo estimates that Germany will need to invest €30-50 billion per year to help tackle those issues, which economist Iain Begg from the European Institute at the London School of Economics thinks this will be difficult to achieve long term without hiking taxes.

 "In the short to medium term, Germany can let increased borrowing shoulder the burden," Begg told DW.
 "But since the prevailing mood in Europe — especially among the center-left — is to raise taxes, Germany is not going to be immune."